 Check out our complete list of the best hostels in Edinburgh here.

 Edinburgh is a very walkable city, so don’t be paranoid about choosing a hostel way out in the sticks.
-Even if your hostel isn’t smack-dab in the center of Old Town or by Edinburgh Castle, it won’t be too far away.
+Even if your hostel isn’t smack-dab in the centre of Old Town or by Edinburgh Castle, it won’t be too far away.

 Venturing beyond Edinburgh to the greater UK and beyond?
 To help you find the absolute best places to stay during your Scotland/UK backpacking adventure, check out this post on the best hostels in the UK.